jvmn/groundzero-changelog/README.md

 **gitPlatform** responsible for the url format outputed on commits and version compare, by default uses "bitbucket" but now supports also "github".

 **extraComments** accepts an array with strings and generates extra comment lists automaticly (which you would fill manually) and prints them before the commit groups in each relase.

+**logNextSteps** if set to false will not print the next steps log at the end of the task.
+Instead one can run it at a later date via the node command "groundzero-changelog-next"

 ## Script assumptions
 - Your commits follow the Angular Commit Message Conventions (https://gist.github.com/stephenparish/9941e89d80e2bc58a153)